Last Updated:

 Administration

-Give two doses, the second dose is given 2 to 6 months after the first.
+Give two doses, the second dose is given two to six months after the first.
 The vaccine should be administered intramuscularly, only.
 The preferred site is into the deltoid muscle.

 Shingrix can be administered concurrently with other vaccines, including all National Immunisation Schedule vaccines, such as 23PPV and Tdap.
 Separate syringes and different injection sites should be used.

-The safety and efficacy of administering two adjuvanted vaccines together is not yet established.
-Shingrix, Fluad Quad (adjuvanted seasonal influenza vaccine) and Nuvaxovid (adjuvanted recombinant COVID-19 vaccine) utilise novel adjuvants to gain a good immune response.
+The safety and efficacy of administering two different adjuvanted vaccines together is not yet established.
+Shingrix and Fluad Quad (adjuvanted seasonal influenza vaccine) utilise novel adjuvants to gain a good immune response.
 Patients should be informed of the possibility of a stronger post-vaccination response, where two or more of these are administered together.

 There are currently no recommendations around giving further doses or booster doses of Shingrix.